-In April 2022, the cost of electricity is set to rise to around 34p per kilowatt hour.
+The current energy price cap is set at 34p per kilowatt hour, and this price cap will remain until September 2024.
 A standard Lay-Z Spa has a voltage of 220v, meaning that it runs at 2.2kWh.

 The calculation that we’ll be using to calculate electricity cost of a Lay-Z spa is:

-Hot tub voltage in kWh x number of hours in use x electricity cost
+Hot tub voltage in kWh x number of hours in use = electricity cost

 So, if you use your inflatable hot tub for 10 hours per month, the calculation will be 2.2 x 10 x 0.34 = £7.48 per month in energy costs.